Muradazzeh/basic-auth/README.md

 * the sequlize will do all the work , will connect to the data base and it will create the table depends on the modle that we have .
 * I created the user model , it is the schema for data base , .
 * I used Post method in the sign up routes to put data into database
+* Also I add get method to the sign up route so I can check the user in my data base
 * In the Log In route , we should do a middle ware function to do the logic for checking the user name and password  , and if it found the next() fuction will move to the main function as shown :
  ![link](./src/image/Screenshot%20(222).jpg)